MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

 Testing and KGO Generation
 --------------------------

-As yourself, and in the working copy of the UM branch run rose stem, be sure not to forget the source argument to the UM metadata branch,
+As yourself, and in the clone of the UM branch run rose stem - ensure the metadata branch has been set in the dependencies.yaml file

 .. code-block:: shell